canjs/react-view-model/docs/component.md

 ## Use

-An example application using the ViewModel to create an extra prop, who's value is derived from other props.
+An example application using the ViewModel to create an extra prop, whose value is derived from other props.

 @demo demos/react-view-model/component.name.html